git-format-patch(1) — Linux manual page

 With the e-mail sender specified via the --from option, by

-default, an in-body "From:" to identify the real author of
+default, an in-body "From:" to identify the real author of the

-the commit is added at the top of the commit log message if
+commit is added at the top of the commit log message if the

-the sender is different from the author.
-With this option,
+sender is different from the author.
+With this option, the

-to the value of the format.forceInBodyFrom configuration
+value of the format.forceInBodyFrom configuration variable.

 --add-header=<header>